corbie11/XFJailbreakDetection/README.md

 A library to detect if an iOS device is jailbroken or not.
 <br>
-XFTestApp only shows if it's a jailbroken iOS Device or not.
+XFTestApp only developed for testing app.

 # License